-HOUSTON (AP) — Protesters around the world took to the streets Saturday to protest for and against a possible U.S.-led attack on Syria as President Barack Obama announced he would seek congressional approval for such a move.
+HOUSTON (AP) — Protesters nationally and globally are taking to the streets to express support for and against a possible U.S.-led attack on Syria.

-U.N. inspectors left Syria on Saturday after a four-day, on-site investigation in the area where the chemical attack is suspected.
+U.N. inspectors have left Syria after a four-day, on-site investigation in the area where the chemical attack is suspected.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.